SiteGround Optimizer Plugin Settings

-Are you looking for the “Siteground Optimizer Plugin Settings”?
+Are you looking for the “Siteground Optimizer Best Settings”?

-Great, because Siteground optimizer (previously SG Optimizer) is the best cache plugin if you are using Siteground hosting.
+Speed Optimizer (Previously Siteground and SG Optimizer) is the cache plugin by Siteground Hosting.

 1. Install & Activate